The Hashimoto’s and Gluten Connection: Do you HAVE to go gluten free?

-Leptin is a hormone in your body that can change your metabolism (lower it), result in an increased appetite and make weight loss very difficult.
+Leptin is a hormone in your body that can change your metabolism (lower it), resulting in an increased appetite and weight loss resistance.

 Hypothyroid patients are at risk for developing leptin resistance if they have low T3, insulin resistance and if they have metabolic damage from calorie restricted dieting.

 Leptin resistance is quite prevalent among hypothyroid patients who have difficulty losing weight (about 40-50% of my patients have it).

 Patients with known leptin resistance should avoid both carbohydrates and protein as both may directly or indirectly stimulate leptin release.